Bill McColl: Professional football career

-Bill McColl was drafted in the 3rd Round of the 1952 NFL draft, the 32nd pick overall.
-He was selected by George Halas's Chicago Bears — for whom he would play his entire 8 year National Football League career.
+Bill McColl was selected in the 3rd Round of the 1952 NFL draft, the 32nd pick overall.
+He was selected by George Halas's Chicago Bears — for whom he would play his entire eight-year National Football League career.

-Switching from his collegiate number 3 to jersey number 83 in the pros, McColl would play in all 96 regular season games of his 8-year NFL career for the Bears.
+Switching from his collegiate number 3 to jersey number 83 in the pros, McColl would play in all 96 regular season games of his eight-year NFL career for the Bears.
 As a professional, he would catch 201 balls for more than 2,800 yards, including 25 receptions for touchdown.

 In the 1956 NFL season, McColl threw the longest pass completion of the year (79 yards) in an end around pass against the New York Giants and had the sixth longest reception at 69 yards.

 McColl's career year was his seventh in the league, 1958, during which he hauled down 35 passes for 517 yards.
-McColl's 8 TD receptions in 1958 would place him third among receivers in the league, with only two co-leaders ahead of him with 9 touchdown grabs.
+McColl's eight TD receptions in 1958 would place him third among receivers in the league, with only two co-leaders ahead of him with 9 touchdown grabs.

 Life after football

 During his time with the Bears, McColl continued his medical education at the University of Chicago Medical School.
 He would become an orthopedic surgeon and serve in Korea as a Presbyterian missionary doctor from 1962 to 1964.
 He was recognized by the Pro Football Hall of Fame with a humanitarian award for his service and was voted one of the 10 Outstanding Young Men of America in 1964 by the United States Junior Chamber of Commerce.

 In 1970, McColl ran in the Republican primary for a special election to fill California's 24th Congressional District in the eastern Los Angeles County region.
 The incumbent Republican, Congressman Glenard Lipscomb, had died and the election was to fill the vacancy for the remainder of the term.
 McColl ran a strong campaign and was involved in a close three way race with former congressmen John Rousselot and Patrick Hillings.
 Rousselot won, defeating McColl by 127 votes.

 In 1972, McColl tried for congress again.
 He had moved to the Pasadena-Burbank-Glendale area, and he ran for the 20th Congressional District seat that was being vacated by retiring Republican Congressman Allen Smith.
-He finished second in the primary to state representative Carlos Moorhead, who went on to be elected to congress in November.
+He finished second in the primary to state Assemblyman Carlos Moorhead, who went on to be elected to congress in November.

 McColl made his third and final run for congress in 1982 in the newly created 43rd Congressional District near San Diego.
-In the Republican primary he once again ran a competitive campaign, but came in a close third to Johnnie Crean and the eventual winner, Congressman Ron Packard.
+In the Republican primary he once again ran a competitive campaign, but came in a close third to wealthy businessman Johnnie Crean, whom he refused to support due to Crean's false charges, and the eventual winner, Carlsbad Mayor Ron Packard.